tomas-fryza/vhdl-course/labs/07-display_driver/README.md

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

-## Synchronize repositories

-When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+   8. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
 This way you are sure that you will not lose any of your changes.
+To do that, use git commands to add, commit, and push all local changes to your remote repository.
+Check GitHub web page for changes.

-   > Useful git commands are: `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
+      > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
-   >

 <a name="experiments"></a>

 ## Experiments on your own

 1. If you have the option, set slow motion video recording on your smartphone and watch the behavior of the seven-segment display:)

 2. Extend the duration of one symbol on the 7-segment display ie. generic `g_MAX` in `driver_7seg_4digit.vhd` file and experimentally determine the maximum value at which switching by the human eye is not yet observable.

 3. Design the structure of `driver_7seg_8digits` module, which controls all eight 7-segment displays.

 <a name="report"></a>

 ## Post-Lab report

-*Copy the [report template](report.md) to your GitHub repository.
-Complete all parts of this file in Czech, Slovak, or English and submit a link to it via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next computer exercise.*
+*Complete all parts of `07-display_driver/README.md` file (see Part 1.3) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the task is the day before the next lab, i.e. in one week.*

-*Vložte [šablonu úkolu](report.md) do vašeho GitHub repozitáře.
-Vypracujte všechny části z tohoto souboru v českém, slovenském, nebo anglickém jazyce a odevzdejte link na něj prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším počítačovým cvičením.*
+*Vypracujte všechny části ze souboru `07-display_driver/README.md` (viz Část 1.3) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
+Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>